WhatMeWorry/Delivery/windows/dynamiclibraries/dll_notes.md

         Downloaded from fmod web site: http://assimp.sourceforge.net/ assimp 3.1.1: released June 2014

-        Then unzipped to create Users\user\Downloads\assimp-3.1.1-win-binaries\bin64\assimp.dll (3,716 KB) and moved fmod.dll and fmodL.dll to folder beneath this document.
+        Then unzipped to create Users\user\Downloads\assimp-3.1.1-win-binaries\bin64\assimp.dll (3,716 KB) and moved assimp.dll to this folder.

     - fmod
         Needed to create an account.
 Then Downloaded from fmod web site and created: C:\Program Files (x86)\FMOD SoundSystem\FMOD Studio API Windows\api\lowlevel\lib

-        Renamed fmod64.dll and fmodL64.dll and changed to fmod.dll and fmodL.dll respectively.
+        Renamed fmod64.dll and fmodL64.dll to fmod.dll and fmodL.dll respectively.

-        Then moved fmod.dll and fmodL.dll to folder beneath this document.
+        Then moved fmod.dll and fmodL.dll to this folder.

     - FreeImage
         Went to the official FreeImage website: http://freeimage.sourceforge.net and

         downloaded FreeImage 3.17.0 [WIN32/WIN64]

-        Get the FreeImage.dll (6,253 KB) from C:\Users\user\Downloads\FreeImage3170Win32Win64\FreeImage\Dist\x64
+        Got the FreeImage.dll (6,253 KB) from C:\Users\user\Downloads\FreeImage3170Win32Win64\FreeImage\Dist\x64
-        and move it to folder beneath this document.
+        and moved it to this folder.

     - GLFW3
         At the official  http://www.glfw.org/  There is a pre-built Windows pre-compiled binary for 64-bits.
 Then